trailofbits/audit-kubernetes/notes/stefan.edwards/rra/template.md

 These are the areas of controls that we're interested in based on what the audit working group selected.

 When we say "controls," we mean a logical section of an application or system that handles a security requirement.
+Per CNSSI:

+> The management, operational, and technical controls (i.e., safeguards or countermeasures) prescribed for an information system to protect the confidentiality, integrity, and availability of the system and its information.

 For example, an system may have authorization requirements that say: